postgrespro/pg_probackup/Documentation.md

 - ARCHIVE.
 Such backups rely on [continuous archiving](#setting-up-continuous-wal-archiving) to ensure consistent recovery.
 This is the default WAL delivery method.
 - STREAM.
 Such backups include all the files required to restore the cluster to a consistent state at the time the backup was taken.
 Regardless of [continuous archiving](#setting-up-continuous-wal-archiving) been set up or not, the WAL segments required for consistent recovery are streamed (hence STREAM) via replication protocol during backup and included into the backup files.

+### Versioning

+pg_probackup is following [semantic](https://semver.org/) versioning.

 ### Limitations

 pg_probackup currently has the following limitations:

 - Creating backups from a remote server is currently not supported on Windows systems.
 - The PostgreSQL server from which the backup was taken and the restored server must be compatible by the [block_size](https://www.postgresql.org/docs/current/runtime-config-preset.html#GUC-BLOCK-SIZE) and [wal_block_size](https://www.postgresql.org/docs/current/runtime-config-preset.html#GUC-WAL-BLOCK-SIZE) parameters and have the same major release number.

 ## Installation and Setup